Burke and Hare murders: Developments: investigation and the path to court

 Sir William Rae, the Lord Advocate, followed a regular technique: he focused on one individual to extract a confession on which the others could be convicted.
 Hare was chosen and, on 1 December, he was offered immunity from prosecution if he turned king's evidence and provided the full details of the murder of Docherty and any other; because he could not be brought to testify against his wife, she was also exempt from prosecution.
 Hare made a full confession of all the deaths and Rae decided sufficient evidence existed to secure a prosecution.
-On 4 December formal charges were laid against Burke and McDougal for the murders of Mary Paterson, James Wilson and Mrs Docherty.
+On 4 December formal charges were laid against Burke and McDougal for the murders of Mary Paterson, James Wilson and Margaret Docherty.

 Knox faced no charges for the murders because Burke's statement to the police exonerated the surgeon.
 Public awareness of the news grew as newspapers and broadsides began releasing further details.
 Opinion was against Knox and, according to Bailey, many in Edinburgh thought he was "a sinister ringmaster who got Burke and Hare dancing to his tune".
 Several broadsides were published with editorials stating that he should have been in the dock alongside the murderers, which influenced public opinion.
 A new word was coined from the murders: burking, to smother a victim or to commit an anatomy murder, and a rhyme began circulating around the streets of Edinburgh: